Sterc/seosuite/readme.md

    *  When there are several matches, you can choose the desired redirect manually (by choosing from suggestions).
    *  When there are no matches, you can pick a redirect yourself (SEO Suite offers a search function so you can find a relevant redirect easily).

-## Seo Suite Meta usage
+## Plugin
+The SEO Suite plugin handles all events where SEO Suite has to act upon.
+It also sets placeholders (when enabled) onLoadWebDocument so you can easily retrieve SEO metadata and include it in your code.
+You can read more about this in the `SeoSuiteMeta` section.

+## Snippets
+SeoSuite comes with a few handy snippets for you to use.

+### SeoSuiteMeta
+This snippet retrieves all metadata for you to include in the head of your web page.
+These placeholders are also available by default when the setting `seosuite.placeholder_plugin_enabled` is enabled.
+Then the snippet is called from a plugin which sets these placeholders for you.
+If you rather take control in your own hands, you can disable the plugin using the system setting and call the snippet yourself.

 Here's an example of all available placeholders of the SeoSuiteMeta snippet when toPlaceholders is turned on.
-These placeholders are also available by default when the setting `seosuite.placeholder_plugin_enabled` is enabled.

 ```
 <!-- Set by plugin. -->
 [[!+ss_meta.meta_title]]